-Standard types of packaging offered by JPS are listed above, goods will be packed in the most appropriate manner; any variation to this needs be specified at the time of placing the order, confirmation of this will be sent by fax and indicated as special packaging.
-Once the fax has been checked any variation or error must be notified to us in time to effect packaging and delivery.
+Standard types of packaging offered by ParkerSteel Limited are listed above, goods will be packed in the most appropriate manner; any variation to this need to be specified at the time of placing the order, confirmation of this will be sent by E mail/fax and indicated as special packaging.
+Once the E Mail/fax has been checked any variation or error must be notified to us in time to effect packaging and delivery.